tphyahoo/nixos-test-repo/README.md

 it should not report any errors

-4. fill the `/etc/nixos/local.hostname.nix` with hostname:
+5. fill the `/etc/nixos/local.hostname.nix` with hostname:

 ```
 echo "\"$(hostname)\"" > /etc/nixos/local.hostname.nix
 ```

-5. generate secrets for bitcoin rpc and dbs:
+6. generate secrets for bitcoin rpc and dbs:

 ```
 /etc/nixos/gen-psk.sh
 ```

-6. rebuild and apply config:
+7. rebuild and apply config:

 ```
 nixos-rebuild switch
 ```

 WARNING: currently, this step will replace os users and their public ssh keys

+8. now wait for bitcoind and electrs instances to sync the data and you can resize the droplet back to your load